davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 ### Mere Symbol Manipulation

-Godel's discovery lead logicians to focus on a new question:
+Godel's discovery, despite all of the work that it swept away, led logicians and mathematicians to focus on an important, new question:

 > What is "mere symbol manipulation"?

+If all of the truths of arithmetic cannot be proven by simply manipulating symbols, then what is the limit of symbol manipulation?
 Can it be characterized precisely?
-If all of the truths of arithmetic cannot be proven by simply manipulating symbols, then what is the limit of symbol manipulation?

 Much of the history at this point is well known.
 A young Alan Turing, on break before begining graduate school in 1936, was looking for something to do.
 So he penned "On Computable Numbers", in which he gave a precise definition of what he called "automatic machines" -- today known as "Turing Machines".
-He then sent the paper to Alonzo Church, his future dissertation advisor, who immediately saw the significance of what had been done.
-Church's thesis, as it came to be known, was that computation (i.e. mere symbol manipulation) is nothing other than what can be done by a Turing machine.
+He then sent the paper to Alonzo Church, his future dissertation advisor, thinking Church might find it interesting.
+Church immediately saw the significance of what had been done. _Church's Thesis_, as it came to be known, was that:

+> Computation (i.e. mere symbol manipulation) is what a Turing Machine does

 At long last, computation theory was born.

 ### Conclusion

 That, then, is a high-level overview of the historical and conceptual connections between logic and computation theory.
+As I hope I have shown, the two are very intimately related.